jamescoleuk/lk/README.md

 # runsh

 A utility that parses scripts and pretty prints the functions it finds.
 Use it to create a friendly interface to your scripts.
+Similar to [run_lib](https://github.com/jamescoleuk/run_lib) but rustier.

 ## Installation
 `cargo install runsh`